vaIerika/Tutorial_Base/README.md

 ...
 ```

-2. To identify and instantiate any view controllers in the coordinator use protocol extension.
+2. To identify and instantiate view controllers in the coordinator use a protocol extension.

 ```swift
 protocol Storyboarded {